 Professional speakers and life coaches can train you on this.
-This can also be done remotely via TheONE thanks to the live video interaction.
+It can also be done remotely via TheONE thanks to live video calling.

 What if you feel you might not use the right words

-Your emotions, your thoughts, but also your body has a lot of influence on how you are able to convey a story.
+Your emotions, your thoughts, but also, your body has a lot of influence on how you can convey a story.
 A few important tips to prevent you from not using the right words are:

 Use a cheat sheet with the main subjects that you want to bring across.

-Always stand flat on the floor with your feet and make sure you breath calm and easy.
+Always stand flat on the floor with your feet and make sure you breathe calm and relaxed.
 Meditating before you go on stage can help.